Eyas-OB/Intro-to-Computer-Programming/README.md

 # Intro-to-Computer-Programming
-These are my intro to computer programming assignments with notes
+These are my intro to computer programming assignments

-**I will be uploading 2 versions of each peogram one that contains notes and another that will contain the code only**

 Program 1 video: